risaycle/risaycle/README.md

 - 👋 Hi, I’m @risaycle
 - 👀 I’m interested in information security and hacking
 - 🌱 I’m currently learning cybersecurity
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to roles like Penetration tester, SOC Analyst, and Cybersecurity engineer.
 - 📫 How to reach me ...
-Bluesky
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: My ancestor is a historical figure from Japan that later flourished during Heian era.
+Bluesky(@risaycle.bsky.social)

 <!---
 risaycle/risaycle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.